2 Data and its variations

 Another important data type in educational research is time-series data, which is collected at regular intervals to observe trends over time.
 Examples include the annual dropout rate in secondary schools over the past decade, monthly attendance rates in a school over a year, and the number of students enrolling in higher education institutions each year.

-Additionally, spatial data includes geographical or locational information, such as mapping the distribution of literacy rates across different states, identifying regions with the highest school dropout rates, and analysing school accessibility in rural and urban areas using Geographic Information Systems (GIS).
+Additionally, spatial data includes geographical or locational information, such as mapping the distribution of literacy rates across different states, identifying regions with the highest school drop-out rates, and analysing school accessibility in rural and urban areas using Geographic Information Systems (GIS).

 Understanding the different types of data is crucial for selecting appropriate analysis methods and ensuring accurate interpretation of research findings.
 Choosing the correct type of data ensures that we as researchers can derive meaningful and reliable insights from the data.